jhpyle/docassemble/_docs/api.md

 {"defense['latches']": false, "client.phone_number": "202-555-3434"}
 {% endhighlight %}

-Then in [Python] the data structure becomes this:
+Then the following statements will be executed in the interview
+dictionary:

 {% highlight python %}
-{u"defense['latches']": False, u'client.phone_number': u'202-555-3434'}
-{% endhighlight %}

-And the following statements will be executed in the interview dictionary:

-{% highlight python %}
 defense['latches'] = False
-client.phone_number = u'202-555-3434'
+client.phone_number = '202-555-3434'
 {% endhighlight %}

+If a variable value in the [JSON] is in [ISO 8601] format (e.g., `2019-06-13T21:40:32.000Z`), then the variable will be converted from text into a [`DADateTime`] object.
+If you do not want dates to be converted, set the `raw` parameter to `1`.

 You can also upload files along with a [POST] request to this API.
 In HTTP, a [POST] request can contain one or more file uploads.
 Each